razvanstanga/varnish-caching-wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

-= What version of Varnish is supported? =
+= What version of Varnish Cache is supported? =

-This was built and tested on Varnish 3.x/4.x.
+This was built and tested on Varnish 3.x/4.x/5.x.

+= Is Nginx supported? =

+Nginx is supported if you configure Nginx to use the PURGE method.
+Read the official Nginx documentaton on how to do this.
+Also there are a lot of tutorials to do this.

 = Why doesn't every page flush when I make a new post? =